VoidHash/kotlin-coroutines/README.md

 ### Tutoriais

 This tutoriais is part of my studies about kotlin coroutines.
-My motivation is to build a knowledge base on this subject in order to help anyone who wishes to delve deeper into this topic.
+My motivation is to build a knowledge base about this subject in order to help anyone who wishes to delve deeper into this topic.

 1. [Sequential code](https://github.com/VoidHash/kotlin-coroutines/tree/master/src/main/kotlin/tutorial_1)
 2. [Creating coroutines](https://github.com/VoidHash/kotlin-coroutines/blob/master/src/main/kotlin/tutorial_2)